 - You can specifically select which park(s) you want exempted from TT’s “high use” restrictions policy

-- If you are a good negotiator, you may get a better deal than the full retail price and/or be able to sweeten your deal with additional benefits added into the contract (discretionary)
+- If you are a good negotiator, you may get a better deal than the full retail price

 - You can “gift” or “will” your membership to your descendants at a reduced transfer fee and allow them to enjoy the same benefits you did